Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Bulkeley Infanterie

 Service during the War

-In 1761, the regiment was stationed at Marburg.
+In 1763, the regiment was placed in garrison at Bouchain.

 |Coat||red lined green with white buttonholes on one side and tin buttons down to the pockets grouped 2 by 2